learn-co-curriculum/dsc-decision-trees-lab/README.md

 ## Bonus: Re-grow the Tree Using Entropy

 SO in the above example, we used all default settings for decision tree classifier.
-The default impurity crietrion in scikit learn is the Gini impurity.
+The default impurity criterion in scikit-learn is the Gini impurity.
 We can change it back to entropy by passing in `criterion='entropy'` argument to the classifier in the training phase.
 - Repeat the above tasks for training, evaluation and visualization using Entropy measure. (
 - Compare and interpret the results